from the desk of Rich on Tech

 Rich on Tech Podcast

-In my podcast, I talk about the tech stuff I think you should know about and answer your questions!
+In my podcast, I talk about the tech stories I think you should know about and answer the questions you send me.

-Listen to show below or search “rich on tech” in your preferred podcast app.
+Take a listen using the link below or search “rich on tech” in your favorite audio app.